timescale/docs/promscale/installation/docker.md

 you can use a pre-built Docker container.

 <highlight type="important">
-Running Promscale in a Docker container is not suitable for production use-cases.
+The instructions given in this section are designed for you to get started with Promscale quickly.
+They are especially suited for creating a proof of concept.
+We do not recommend that you run production workloads with Promscale in a Docker container.
 </highlight>

 ## Install Promscale with Docker